serenity-is/docs/framework/dynamic-scripts/readme.md

 The default implementation for `IDynamicScriptManager` is registered in `Startup.cs` via the `services.AddDynamicScripts()` call.

+### The DynamicScriptManager Implementation

+[`DynamicScriptManager`](../../api/dotnet/Serenity.Net.Web/Serenity.Web/DynamicScriptManager.md) is the default `IDynamicScriptManager`.
+It keeps a dictionary of registered scripts and caches each script's generated content through the two-level cache (`ITwoLevelCache`), keyed by `DynamicScript:<name>` (or `DynamicData:<name>` for JSON).
+It also tracks the last change time of each script so that calling `Changed(name)` (or `Reset()`) invalidates the cached content.

+Besides `Register`, `GetScriptText`, and `ReadScriptContent`, it provides:

+- `GetScriptInclude(name, extension)` — returns the `~/DynJS.axd/<name><extension>?v=<hash>` URL for a script, using a cached hash without executing the script.
+- `PeekScriptHash(name, script)` — returns the cached hash for a script (or a fresh one) without generating its content.
+- `GetRegisteredScripts()` / `GetRegisteredScriptNames()` — the registered script names and their hashes.
+- `IfNotRegistered(name, callback)` — registers a script only if it isn't already (used for lazily registered scripts like local texts).
+- `CheckScriptRights(name)` — runs a script's `CheckRights` against the current user.
+- `Changed(name)` / `Reset()` — mark scripts as changed so their cached content is regenerated.

+The manager automatically registers a `RegisteredScripts` script on construction (see below).

+### ScriptContent and ICacheSuffix

+[`ScriptContent`](../../api/dotnet/Serenity.Net.Web/Serenity.Web/ScriptContent.md) is the default `IScriptContent` returned by `ReadScriptContent`.
+It holds the generated content as a byte array plus:

+- `Time` — the generation time (used for `Last-Modified` / `If-Modified-Since`).
+- `Hash` — an MD5 hash of the content, base64-url-encoded (used for the `?v=` version parameter).
+- `CanCompress` / `CompressedContent` / `BrotliContent` — lazily produced GZip and Brotli compressed versions, served when the client advertises the corresponding `Accept-Encoding`.

+[`ICacheSuffix`](../../api/dotnet/Serenity.Net.Web/Serenity.Web/ICacheSuffix.md) lets a script add a suffix to its cache key.
+This is how a script can produce different cached content per parameter without being re-executed on every request — for example, `LocalTextDataScript` uses `languageId:packageId` as its suffix so each language/package combination is cached separately.

 ## Dynamic Script Types

 There is a bunch of dynamic script types including but not limited to: